Academic Calendar 2025-2026

 The Instructor shall schedule a meeting as soon as possible.
 The student has the right to know what material will be considered, and that they will have the opportunity to respond to the evidence related to the alleged departure at the meeting.
 The student is required to bring to the meeting copies of all documents on which they intend to rely in responding to the alleged departure.

-At the meeting, the student may have a support person present, who may be a friend or family member, or an advisor or other professional, to provide emotional support and assistance.
-The support person may not be directly involved in the case, for example as a witness, and may not advocate on behalf of the student.
+At the meeting, the student may have a support person present, to provide emotional support.
+The support person may not be directly involved in the case, and may not advocate on behalf of the student.

-The Instructor may also have an advisor present (for example, the AI Lead or Course Coordinator), who, if the Instructor wishes, may take on the limited role of providing clarification of the procedures related to investigations of possible departures from academic integrity.
+The Instructor may also ask the AI Administrator or an individual who holds an administrative role such as the Department Head to take on the limited role of providing clarification of the procedures related to investigations of possible departures from academic integrity.

 18.3.2.4 - Written Response from the Student